maniacs-oss/snackis/snabel.md

 ```

 ### Coroutines
 Calling ```yield``` from within a lambda logs the current position, stack and environment before returning; execution will continue from the yielding position with restored stack and environment on next call from the same scope.
-Use ```&yield``` to get a call-target that yields when called.
+Use ```&yield``` to get a target that yields when called.

 ```
 > func: foo {|(7 yield 28 +)}